Adult-Gerontology Primary Care Nurse Practitioners

 What is the Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) Program?

-The Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) Program is to provide patient-centered care by employing evidence-based practice designed to improve quality of care and health outcomes.
+The Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) Program aims to educate graduate nursing students on delivering patient-centered care through evidence-based practice.
+This approach is designed to enhance the quality of care and improve health outcomes for adults across their lifespan, from adolescents to older adults.

 Utilize leadership skills to foster collaboration, change, and advocacy to influence advanced practice nursing and improve health care.